 Research and theory of assessment and grading practices from both historical and current perspectives will be explored in this course.
 Students will analyze and question current assessment and grading practices through an equity lens, as practice is compared to research in this area.
 To evaluate and report student learning and engage learners in their own growth, students will apply research to the construction of multiple methods of assessment aligned to P-12 content standards.
 Students will analyze and interpret formative and summative classroom assessments as they monitor learner progress and guide instructional decision making for whole class and individual learners.
 Students will also explore and research current testing of P-12 students and the impact this has on teaching practices and student learning.
-Prerequisites: 2.85 GPA; C- or higher in EIS 200.
+Prerequisite: 2.85 GPA.
 (Fall, Spring)

 285. Phonics/Word Identification 3 credit hours.
 Recitation: 3.
 Laboratory: 0.
 Alternative Mode: 0.

+This course is part of Ohio's required 12 Semester-Hour Reading Core.
 Rationale and approaches for teaching phonics will be emphasized as will stages in decoding, phonic elements, phonemic awareness, instructional strategies, and scope and sequence of phonics instruction.
 Other word identification strategies to be taught include context clues, sight words, and structural and morphemic analysis.
 Assessment and evaluation of word identification strategies will be targeted.
 Required field experience.
-Prerequisites: 2.85 GPA, C- or higher in EDU 220.
-Corequisite: EDU 230.
+Prerequisite: 2.85 GPA.
 (Fall, Spring)

-320. Family Systems/Social Issues 3 credit hours.
+320. Family Systems/Social Issues (G) 3 credit hours.
 Recitation: 3.
 Laboratory: 0.
 Alternative Mode: 0.

 Explores the sociocultural context of the family, school and community as pertinent influences on learning and essential to the role of the teacher, paraprofessional or any professional working with children and their families.
-Emphasis will be on the cultural, linguistic, and ability diversity of children, families, and communities. and intentional research based practices for effective family and community partnerships are included to assist students in establishing a deeper awareness of family systems, effective home/school communication and collaborative practices.
+Emphasis will be on the cultural, linguistic, and ability diversity of children, families, and communities, and intentional research based practices for effective family and community partnerships are included to assist students in establishing a deeper awareness of family systems, effective home/school communication and collaborative practices.
 Students will recognize their essential role in effective partnerships and communication with families.
 This course supports teacher candidate's respect for diversity and anti-biased approaches, awareness of public policy and advocacy issues; and methods for supporting diverse learners and their families.
-Prerequisites: 2.85 GPA, and C- or higher in EDU 230.
+Prerequisite: 2.85 GPA.
 (Fall)